luau-lang/luau/docs/_pages/grammar.md

 This is the complete syntax grammar for Luau in EBNF.
 More information about the terminal nodes String and Number is available in the [syntax section](syntax).

+> Note: this grammar is currently missing type pack syntax for generic arguments

 ```ebnf
 chunk ::= {stat [`;']} [laststat [`;']]
 block ::= chunk